AmberYYYYYYYY/Cuisine-Filter/README.md

 #  Cuisine filter :shallow_pan_of_food:
 ## Introduction
-Cuisine filter is a grasshopper tool that can classify the restaurant in a region by nations and visualize the spatial distribution of each kind of them in every 900 square meters.
+Cuisine filter is a grasshopper tool that can classify the restaurant in a region by nations and visualize the spatial distribution of each kind of them in every 900 square meters (L-city scale).
+Identify a series of food courts with accurate location for user to choose and explore (M-choose an area and zoom in) .
 This tool can also indicate the amount and proportion of cuisines from different nations by a serious of pan charts.
 This tool could be a good approach for foodies to lead them into delicious discoveries in a different way,and comparison food-culture diversity in different city.
-It could help food lovers to visualize and check the proportion of a nation of restaurants they want to choose within 1km of their location.
+It could also be used by a time based method.
 Meanwhile, people could bring dishes options into their consideration while choosing a place to hang out since this tool give an opportunity to see the restaurant density of any nation. eg: you could choose an area where occupy by  French restaurants or any other nations.
 ## Site_*Tokyo + Paris*
 Michelin stars originate from French, so Paris was the city that has the most Michelin-starred restaurants in the world.
 However from the past decade, Tokyo takes over this position, and now， Tokyo and Paris are the top 1 and 2 cities that have the most Michelin Starred restaurants in the world.
 And this Michelin Restaurant selection indicates the food quality and richness of a city，which is my reason choose these two cities.
 ## Project feature